vloidcloudtech/Path-to-dream-career/README.md

 **You already have:**
 - ✅ Strong foundation (AWS, Python, IaC)
 - ✅ Production experience (not just labs)
-- ✅ Security clearance (rare differentiator)
 - ✅ Proven learning ability (certs, promotions)
-- ✅ Real DevSecOps background (TIAG)
+- ✅ Real DevSecOps background

 **You need to:**
 - 🎯 Execute this plan consistently